 Whether it’s managing under-performers, creating accountability, aligning behavior or creating opportunities to celebrate success, FAST goal setting has a lot of benefits.

-Even if your organization is still slow, you can adopt FAST core principles within your team to achieve success.
+Even if your organization is still slow, you can adopt FAST goals and discuss them in your 1-1 meetings and team meeting to achieve success.